-This section of Breastcancer.org will make you aware of some of the family issues you could face throughout the genetic testing process.
+The information below will make you aware of some of the family issues you could face throughout the genetic testing process.
 Every family is different, of course, but these general tips might be helpful as you navigate family conversations and the impact on relationships.

 - Challenges of Gathering a Family History

 - Family Emotions During the Genetic Testing Process

 - Sharing Genetic Information With Children and Young Adults

 This content was developed with contributions from the following experts: